 Darryl Lorenzo Wellington is a poet, playwright, performance artist, essayist, and journalist who has lived in Santa Fe for ten years.
 Mr. Wellington has over twenty years of experience as a freelance journalist and essayist publishing magazine feature articles, political commentary, poetry, and book reviews appearing in publications such as Dissent, The Nation, The Progressive, The Washington Post, The Crisis (The NAACP magazine,) The Christian Science Monitor, The Progressive, The Common Review, Boston Review, ABZ Magazine, Drum Voices, The Journal of Blacks in Higher Education N+1, amongst others.

 His poetry chapbook Life’s Prisoners received the 2017 Turtle Island Quarterly Chapbook Award.
 Wellington has been featured on the Travis Smiley Radio Show.
 He also writes a syndicated editorial column for The Progressive Media Project.
 Since 2016, he has been a Writing/Communications Fellow with the Center for Community Change, a Washington, DC-based organization that supports low-income people of color.

-Through the Poet Laureate program, the City wishes to enhance the literary arts presence in Santa Fe by creating a focal point for the expression of Santa Fe’s culture through the literary arts.
-The program raises awareness of the power of poetry and the spoken word while celebrating the spirit of the people and the unique qualities of our city.
+Through the Poet Laureate program, the City wishes to enhance the presence of the literary arts in Santa Fe by creating a focal point for the expression of Santa Fe’s culture through the literary arts.
+The program raises awareness of the power of poetry and the spoken word while celebrating the spirit of the people and the unique qualities of our City.
 A key component of the program is the promotion of interdisciplinary collaboration through the literary arts.
 The Poet Laureate receives an annual honorarium of $5,000 funded by the Arts & Culture Department, and they serve a two-year term.